carpentries-incubator/python-humanities-lesson/episodes/04-merging-data.md

 > ## Challenge - Combine Data
 >
-> In the data folder, there are two catalogue data files: `1640.csv` and
+> In the data folder, there are two catalogue data files: `1635.csv` and
-> `1641.csv`.
+> `1640.csv`.
 Read the data into python and combine the files to make one
 > new data frame.
-Create a plot of average plot weight by year grouped by sex.
-> Export your results as a CSV and make sure it reads back into python properly.
 {: .challenge}

 # Joining DataFrames